Ajinkya0772/ERP_System-/README.md

 # Installation

-* This project is a simplified interface for an ERP (Enterprise Resource Planning) system, designed to manage basic business operations efficiently.
-  It includes functionalities for dashboard overview, product management, and order management, with an optional feature for an orders calendar view.

-* After cloning the go into the folder erp-app by using :
+* After cloning the repository go into the folder erp-app by using :
   * cd erp-app
   * npm install
   * npm run start